A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

+where the increase in $(m_c^*)^2$ comes from some of the mass deficit being transferred to the scalar boson channel.
+Noting, however, that this higher-order correction to the $m_{\ell_i}^2/(m_c^*)^2$ term of the r.h.s.{} of \Eref{eq:mlbeforefgloops} is of identical order to the $\ILO{m_{\ell_i}^2/m_\bmh^2}$ correction to the $m_{\ell_i}^2/m_\bmh^2$ term on the r.h.s of \Eref{eq:mlbeforefgloops}, it is convenient to continue to define $m_c^*$ according to \Eref{eq:mc*}, with the error associated with this definition being subsumed into the $\ILO{m_{\ell_i}^2/m_\bmh^2}$ correction to the $m_{\ell_i}^2/m_\bmh^2$ term.
+In \sref{sec:errors} this term is found to be small.

-\subsection{Foreground Loop Corrections}
+\subsection{Foreground loop corrections}

 Now consider the effects of foreground loop corrections on the leading-order diagrams of \frefs{fig:basicmass}{fig:f_basicscalmass}.
-Note that since momentum is continually redistributed among the constituent preons by means of gluon-mediated interactions even over length scale $\mc{L}_\preon$, a boson need not start and finish its trajectory on the same preon in order to be considered a loop correction to an emission vertex.
-Further note that the massive nature of the loop boson does not disrupt the QL correlators in these diagrams, as these are brought together through the use of spinor identities at the vertices making these diagrams more robust against interference from outside the autocorrelation region than the boson mass diagrams of \sref{sec:bosonmasses}.
+Note that since momentum is continually redistributed among the constituent preons by means of gluon-mediated interactions even over length scales of $\ILO{\mc{L}_\preon}$, a boson need not start and finish its trajectory on the same preon in order to be considered a loop correction to an emission vertex.
+Further note that the massive nature of the loop boson does not disrupt the pseudovacuum correlators in these diagrams, as these are brought together through the use of spinor identities at the vertices making these diagrams more robust against interference from intermediate particles propagating outside the autocorrelation region than the boson mass diagrams of \sref{sec:VI:bosonmasses}.